shritijjaiswal27-collab/portfolio/README.md

 - The profile image path is `me.jpeg` – ensure the image exists in the same folder.
 - Smooth scrolling is enabled via `scroll-behavior: smooth`.

-##  Contact

-For any questions or suggestions, feel free to reach out via email or LinkedIn provided in the portfolio.

----